Dainichi1/Java-17-Masterclass/README.md

 Enroll now and become part of a legacy of success.
 Your Java journey begins here.

 Cosa imparerai
-Learn the core Java skills needed to apply for Java developer positions in just 14 hours.
+- Learn the core Java skills needed to apply for Java developer positions in just 14 hours.
-Be able to sit for and pass the Oracle Java Certificate exam if you choose.
+- Be able to sit for and pass the Oracle Java Certificate exam if you choose.
-Be able to demonstrate your understanding of Java to future employers.
+- Be able to demonstrate your understanding of Java to future employers.
-Learn industry "best practices" in Java software development from a professional Java developer who has worked in the language for close to 25 years.
+- Learn industry "best practices" in Java software development from a professional Java developer who has worked in the language for close to 25 years.
-Acquire essential java basics for transitioning to the Spring Framework, Java EE, Android development and more.
+- Acquire essential java basics for transitioning to the Spring Framework, Java EE, Android development and more.
-Obtain proficiency in Java 17, as well as older versions incluing Java 11 and Java 8.
+- Obtain proficiency in Java 17, as well as older versions incluing Java 11 and Java 8.
-Java 21 features coming soon!
+- Java 21 features coming soon!
-Esistono dei requisiti o dei prerequisiti per il corso?
-A computer with either Windows, Mac or Linux to install all the free software and tools needed to build your new apps (I provide specific videos on installations for each platform).
-A strong work ethic, willingness to learn, and plenty of excitement about the awesome new programs you’re about to build.
-Nothing else!
-It’s just you, your computer and your hunger to get started today.
-A chi è rivolto questo corso:
-New coders seeking to start a career in tech with foundational Java skills.
-Software devs aiming to update their Java knowledge to the latest version.
-Professionals targeting the Oracle Java Certification for career growth.
-Self-taught programmers looking to formalize and deepen their Java expertise.
-Tech enthusiasts interested in building Java applications for personal or professional use.